Navigate the Rough Sea of Regulations

 Wherever your organization has a presence, our SALT team has the experience to handle the issues you face.

 Common state and local tax compliance issues – and how to avoid them

-Barnes Dennig state and local tax pros Dave Walls and Ryan Lauer outline common compliance issues – and how to make sure you’re in compliance.
+Barnes Dennig state and local tax pro Ryan Lauer talks common compliance issues with Dave Walls – and how to make sure you’re in compliance.
 It’s a lot more than just e-commerce:

 Can’t watch the video?
 Download the transcript.

 The issue: Multi-state economic nexus for sales tax

 South Dakota v.
 Wayfair rewrote the rule book for remote sellers.
 Today, sellers in one state that meet another state’s economic presence threshold (typically $100,000 in sales) must register, collect, and remit sales tax by that state’s economic nexus effective date.

 In many states, economic nexus legislation took effect in October 2018.
 If your company didn’t start charging sales tax, you could be liable for the unpaid sales tax in every state where you exceeded the economic nexus sales threshold.

 How we handle it

 Our dedicated state and local tax professionals provide a full range of advisory services.
 They’ll shoulder the burden of: